 IIFL Securities Unauthorised Trading Complaints

-Suppose you log into your trading account with IIFL Securities Limited and notice transactions that you don’t clearly recall approving.
+Suppose you log into your trading account with IIFL Securities and notice transactions that you don’t clearly recall approving.

 The trade size looks larger than what you discussed.
 The number of shares feels higher than you expected.